Welcome to today's edition of the Rush 24-7 podcast.

 Dan Rooney is in Ireland.

-When President Obama and Senator Spector land at Pittsburgh International Airport today, only the mayor, Luke Ravenstahl will receive them by himself.
+When President Obama and Senator Specter land at Pittsburgh International Airport today, only the mayor, Luke Ravenstahl, will receive them by himself.

 The rest of the region's top elected officials declined White House invitations to attend Obama's speech at Carnegie Mellon University this afternoon.

-A White House built Obama's speech as a follow-up to his economic address at Georgetown University on April 14th, 2009, less than two months after he signed a porculus bill.
+The White House, Billed Obama's speech is a follow-up to his economic address at Georgetown University on April 14th, 2009, less than two months after he signed a porculus bill.

 He's not flying commercial, nor are they going to be in the audience where he can introduce them at Carnegie Mellon University.